Ford straight-six engine: 200 and 250

+An XY series Ford Falcon fitted with the 2V variant of the 250 cu in. engine.

-In 1970, in conjunction with the release of the XY Falcon, Ford Australia enlarged capacities to 200 and 250 cu in., reverting to imperial cubic inch measurements for identification.
-Bore and stroke dimensions for the Australian engines were identical to their US counterparts of the same capacities, but the structure of the engine was different; both Australian engines shared a common block with the crankshaft positioned lower in the block to accommodate the longer stroke of the 250, whereas the US 250 engines had increased deck height.
+In 1970, in conjunction with the release of the XY Falcon, Ford Australia enlarged capacities to and displacement, reverting to imperial cubic inch measurements for identification.
+Retaining the same 3.68 inch bore as their 188 and 221 cu in. predecessors, stroke was now increased to 3.13 in for the 200 and 3.91 in for the 250 cu. in. engine.
+While bore and stroke dimensions for the Australian engines were identical to their US counterparts of the same capacities, the structure of the engine was different.
+Both Australian engines continued to share a common block with the crankshaft positioned lower in the block to accommodate the longer stroke of the 250, whereas the US 250 engines had increased deck height.
 The head was of similar design to previous models, with an integral intake catering for a single-barrel Bendix-Stromberg carburettor.
 Outputs for the 200 and 250 cu in. engines were rated at 130 hp and 155 hp respectively.
 From September 1972 both 200 and 250 cu in variants also became available on locally manufactured Ford Cortinas, and by 1974 the 250 was now the standard engine for the locally assembled Ford F series truck range.

 As a performance option for the XY Falcon and subsequent XA Falcon, Ford developed the 2V (two-venturi) variant of the 250 cu in. engine.
-The cylinder head, which in all respects was similar to the previous integral "log head" intake, with the exception of a removable aluminium intake which mounted a Bendix-Stromberg WW two-barrel carburettor.
-To take advantage of the much improved breathing ability that the removable intake brought to the new head, the 250-2V also featured a better-breathing exhaust manifold.
-Output was rated at 170 hp, and road tests noted a reduction in 0 to 60 mph acceleration time from 14 to 10.7 seconds over a Falcon equipped with the standard single-barrel 250 cu in. engine.
+This featured a cylinder head with a removable aluminum intake fitted with a Bendix-Stromberg WW two-barrel carburettor, and was further equipped with a set of extractors in place of the standard exhaust manifold, resulting in a better breathing engine that was less restricted at higher rpm.
+Its output was rated at 170 hp, and road tests noted a reduction in 0 to 60 mph acceleration time from 14 to 10.7 seconds over a standard Falcon equipped with the single-barrel 250 cu in. engine.
+However, the extra performance came at the expense of heavy fuel consumption, and the 250-2V was discontinued by the September 1973 launch date of the XB Falcon.
 For years, the 250-2V cylinder head was very popular for racing and many have been imported to North America, where owners of cars with the Falcon inline six have upgraded their engines with the higher-performance cylinder head.